edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/deployment.md

     For this example, the `Path` is `/dev/video6`.

 1. Edit the information to appropriately match the camera.
-The device's protocol properties contain:
-   * `name` is the name of the device.
-For this example, the name is `Camera001`
-   * `Path` is a file descriptor of camera created by the OS.
-Use the `Path` determined in the previous step.
-   * `AutoStreaming` indicates whether the device service should automatically start video streaming for cameras.
-Default value is false.
+Find more information about the device protocol properties [here](../supplementary-info/USB-protocol.md#usb-protocol-properties).

     !!! example - "Example Command"
         ```bash